-No global send defaults for non-Anymail options With the Amazon SES backend, Anymail's global send defaults are only supported for Anymail's added message options (like metadata and esp_extra), not for standard EmailMessage attributes like bcc or from_email.

-Arbitrary alternative parts allowed Amazon SES is one of the few ESPs that does support sending arbitrary alternative message parts (beyond just a single text/plain and text/html part).

-Spoofed To header and multiple From emails allowed Amazon SES is one of the few ESPs that supports spoofing the To header (see Additional headers) and supplying multiple addresses in a message's from_email.
-(Most ISPs consider these to be very strong spam signals, and using either them will almost certainly prevent delivery of your mail.)

-Template limitations Messages sent with templates have a number of additional limitations, such as not supporting attachments.
+- No global send defaults for non-Anymail options With the Amazon SES backend, Anymail's global send defaults are only supported for Anymail's added message options (like metadata and esp_extra), not for standard EmailMessage attributes like bcc or from_email. - Arbitrary alternative parts allowed Amazon SES is one of the few ESPs that does support sending arbitrary alternative message parts (beyond just a single text/plain and text/html part). - AMP for Email Amazon SES supports sending AMPHTML email content.
+To include it, use message. attach_alternative("...AMPHTML content...", "text/x-amp-html") (and be sure to also include regular HTML and text bodies, too). - Spoofed To header and multiple From emails allowed Amazon SES is one of the few ESPs that supports spoofing the To header (see Additional headers) and supplying multiple addresses in a message's from_email.
+(Most ISPs consider these to be very strong spam signals, and using either them will almost certainly prevent delivery of your mail.) - Template limitations Messages sent with templates have a number of additional limitations, such as not supporting attachments.
 See Batch sending/merge and ESP templates below.